Mickey46/OISC/README.md

 ## Implementation Deep Dive

-The MPCR OISC is implemented in **~150 lines of pure Python** using NumPy for memory management.
+The  OISC is implemented in **~150 lines of pure Python** using NumPy for memory management.
 The implementation consists of four key components:

 ### System Constants